Glukoza: Music career

 In December 2005 she recorded and released an English version of her popular song "Schweine" that never took off with the public.

 After her pregnancy leave, she released another single called "Dengi" (Money).
 During the festival, "New Wave" she sang a duet with Maxim Fadeev "Sicily".
 In May 2010 she released new single "Vot Takaya Lubov'", video.

 In 2011, Glukoza competed on the Russian version of the television show Fort Boyard.

 Personal life

-In 17 June 2006 she married Aleksandr Chistyakov (born 23 January 1973), manager of the power supply systems of Russia.
-The couple has two daughters: Lidiya Chistyakova (born 10 May 2007) and Vera Chistyakova (born 8 September 2011).
-Both girls were born in Spain.
-Also Natalya has stepson Aleksandr Chistyakov.
-She currently lives in Moscow, Russia with her family.
-Lidiya Chistyakova is singer, known by her stage names Lidus (in 2019–2021) and Ray! (from 2021).
+On 17 June 2006 she married Aleksandr Chistyakov, manager of the power supply systems of Russia.
+The couple has two daughters.
+Glukoza lives in Moscow, Russia, with her family.

-In August 2020 Glukoza was banned from entering Ukraine for three years because of a violation Ukrainian law "by visiting the Crimean peninsula occupied by her country,".
-Crimea is currently under dispute by Russia and Ukraine.
+In August 2020, Glukoza was banned from entering Ukraine for three years because of her visit to the Crimean peninsula, which is currently disputed by Russia and Ukraine.

 Discography

 Singer Glukoza at a strip-club presentation of the clip of the band, "Labyrinth."
 2012.